terrdv/vet/README.md

 ```

 **Crawl** — Supply a domain.
 Vet discovers endpoints and forms across it (respecting
-scope) and runs the detection suite on each injection point *as it is found*, so findings
+scope) and runs the detection suite on each injection point.
-print during the scan rather than at the end.

 ```bash
 vet scan --domain http://localhost:8080 --scope localhost:8080